 A broken window

 Some criminals will throw a rock through a house or car window before even trying to break in, just to see what happens, says Joel Logan, COO of Las Vegas-based Reliance Security.
 If an alarm goes off and neighbors peer outside to see what’s happening, they might be scared off.
 But if the homeowners are clearly out of the house or the police never arrive, they might break in that night or soon after.
 Call the police right away if you’re home, and install motion-sensor floodlights for when you aren’t there, Logan recommends.
-Here are 20 secrets a home security installer won’t tell you.
+Learn these 20 secrets a home security installer won’t tell you to keep your home even safer.

 A strolling stranger